policratus/pupyl/.github/ISSUE_TEMPLATE/--feature-request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Interaction activity**
+After you open a valid feature request, please maintain the thread active, meaning that you must interact with the developers to help understanding your request.
+If no interaction is detected after 7 days, the issue will be closed.

 **Additional context**
 Add any other context or screenshots about the feature request here.